wp-staging/wp-staging/readme.txt

 Full changelog: [https://wp-staging.com/wp-staging-changelog](https://wp-staging.com/wp-staging-changelog)

 == Upgrade Notice ==
-* New: Add special admin notice if plugin is not tested with latest WordPress version
-* New: Compatible up to WordPress 5.5.2
+* New: Compatible up to WordPress 5.6
-* New: Allow deleting of orphaned staging site entries if staging site was deleted manually before

-* Fix: Activation hook is not fired after first time installation and wpstg optimizer and cron tasks are not set up
-* Fix: Staging site does not work if database password contains dollar sign in password
-* Fix: Prevent fatal error when the plugin is activated, but there is no permission to create folder wp-content/uploads/wp-staging or wp-content/uploads/wp-staging/logs.
+* Fix: Uninstall function can throw fatal error
+* Fix: Do not write sensitive information into debug.log if debug mode is active
+* Fix: Update notification shown even if there is no more recent version

-* Dev: Add new DI container implementation
+* Dev: Memory exhausted during tests
+* Dev: Prefix composer vendor libraries with PHP-Scoper
-* Dev: Add composer 2
+* Dev: Add more unit and webdriver tests to improve QA
+* Enh: Change authentication to a combination of nonces and access tokens
+* Enh: Improve tests performance
+* Enh: Add tests for database export and restore